sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

 **Preconditions**:

-- The transaction must already have pricing information (i.e. pay-in and pay-out totals) calculated.
+- The transaction must already have pricing information (i.e. payin and payout totals) calculated.
+- The calculated payin must be greater than zero
+- The calculated payin must be greater than or equal to the payout
 - If `:use-customer-default-payment-method?` is set `true`, customer must have Stripe Customer and default payment method set.